forrestaj64/Vulnerabilities-Attack-Defend-Remediate/OffensiveActions.md

     ![backdoor.php](/Images/edited-exploit_Target2.png)

     Prior to execution, establish a netcat session: <b>'nc -lvnp 4444'</b>
-     <b>'./exploit.sh'</b>
+     then run the exploit <b>'./exploit.sh'</b>

     ![runExploit](/Images/run-exploit_Target2.png)

     We now have a command injection script (backdoor.php) on Target 2 that is accessible via browser.

   - flag3 hash value: `a0f568aa9de277887f37730d71520d9b`

      ![flag3-T2](/Images/flag3-found_Target2.PNG)

     - **Exploit Used**
-      - (Common Weakness) CWE-522: Local file inclusion
+      (Common Weakness) CWE-522: Local file inclusion
-      - '192.168.1.115/wordpress/wp-content/uploads/2018/11/flag3.png'
+      <b>'192.168.1.115/wordpress/wp-content/uploads/2018/11/flag3.png'</b>

       REMEDIATION: Proper access controls should be in place in the content areas.
-       As this is sensitive information, an additional control to restrict access would be preferable, such as data encrytion.
+       As this is sensitive information, an additional control to restrict access would be appropriate, such as data encrytion.